MinaAlmasi/CIFAKE-image-classifiers/README.md

 ## Data
-The ```CIFAKE``` dataset contains 60,000 images that are synthetically generated to be equivalent to the ```CIFAR-10 dataset``` (Krizhevsky, 2009) along with 60,000 original CIFAR-10 images.
+The ```CIFAKE``` dataset contains 60,000 images that are synthetically generated to be equivalent to the ```CIFAR-10 dataset``` along with 60,000 original CIFAR-10 images (Krizhevsky, 2009).
 The synthetically generated images were created using the text-to-image [Stable Diffusion v1-4](https://huggingface.co/CompVis/stable-diffusion-v1-4).
-Examples of these images are shown below.
+Examples of these artificial images are shown below.

 <p align="center">
   <img src="https://github.com/MinaAlmasi/CIFAKE-image-classifiers/blob/main/docs/CIFAKE-dataset.png">